Expressions and Keys

 custom |

-represents the mean (or centre), and sigma
+represents the mean (or centre), and <sigma>

-represents the standard deviation (or scale, \(> 0\)). gamma
+represents the standard deviation (or scale, \(> 0\)). <gamma>

 depends on the distribution function (see the above table).
-For all distributions, custom endpoints can be added as last arguments, as <from_value>,<to_value>
+For all distributions but weibull

-, where from_value
+, where <from_value>

-is the lower endpoint and to_value
+is the lower endpoint and <to_value>

 is the upper endpoint.
 The parameter keywords do not need to be provided, but, when they are, the parameters can be given in any order, as in moffat(gamma=1,from=0,to=1,sigma=0.1,mean=0.5)